justsml/dans-blog/content/posts/2020-01-02--js-quiz-14-date-time-questions-test-your-knowledge/index.md

 ### If you get stuck

-1. **Read the Hints** (Green button, lower left corner).
+1. **Read the Hints** (Green button, lower right corner).
 Some include a few animated answers w/ detailed annotations, while others offer only a few clues.
 I can't give away all the answers so easy!  <br>Seriously though, this is intentional, the answers are there.
 Skip ahead or try the code snippets out, then change it, and play some more.
-2. Try the code in your browser's Console (try shortcut `F12`).
+2. Try the code in your browser's Console (try shortcut `F12` on Windows, or `Command + Option + J` on Mac).
 3. Please feel free to [Tweet at me @justsml](https://twitter.com/intent/tweet?text=Hey%20Dan%2C%20I%20was%20taking%20your%20Date%20quiz%2E%2E%2E&url=https://danlevy.net/). **I'd love to hear your thoughts!**